 Review into the ATO's employer obligations audits

-The Inspector-General of Taxation (IGT), Mr Ali Noroozi, today announced terms of reference for his review into the Australian Taxation Office’s (ATO) employer obligations audits and called for stakeholder submissions.
+The Inspector-General of Taxation (IGT), Mr Ali Noroozi, welcomes the release of his report into the Australian Taxation Office’s (ATO) employer obligations audits.

 Media contact: (02) 8239 2111